 Most wine drinkers have dismissed these efforts as a tourism ploy, but the vintners are very serious about their efforts.
-Many started planting their vines between 2008-2010.
-Wineries can start making wine three or four years after planting the grapes, but it takes seven to eight years for the vines to really mature.
-That means Maryland is just now starting to come into it’s prime.
+Many started planting their vines between 2008 and 2010.
+Wineries can start making wine three or four years after planting the grapes, but it takes seven to eight years for the vines to mature.
+That means Maryland is just now starting to come into its prime.
 Virginia is a little further ahead.

-Now, in 2015, these wineries are blending wines that are making established connoisseurs take a sip and go “hmmmm.”
+These wineries are blending wines that are making established connoisseurs take a sip and go “hmm.”

-Calder Wine Company founder Rory Williams grew up around the winery industry.
+Calder Wine Company founder Rory Williams grew up in the winery industry.
 His dad owns Frog’s Leap.
-His mom started her own vineyard, Tres Sabores winery.
-Williams went out on his own and started growing Charbono grapes in an effort, he says, to move wine beyond Pinot, Cabernet Sauvignon, Chardonnay and Merlot.
+His mom started her vineyard, Tres Sabores winery.
+Williams went out on his own and started growing Charbono grapes in an effort, he says, to move wine beyond Pinot, Cabernet Sauvignon, Chardonnay, and Merlot.